 The OT-2 is a bench-top liquid handler designed to be accessible and flexible enough to automate many common applications.

-Opentrons helps you automate Concentration normalization with open-source protocols for the OT-2 and Opentrons Flex
+Opentrons helps you automate DNA normalization with open-source protocols for the OT-2 and Opentrons Flex

 Key Challenges of Concentration Normalization with Manual Pipetting